-We’ve seen it depicted in pretty much every pornography, squirting, is it real and what exactly is it?
-Make no mistake about it squirting is very real, however what we see in the movies is an overly exaggerated version of what actually happens.
-In this blog we are going to explain as much as we can about this phenomenon.
+We’ve seen it depicted in pretty much every pornography: squirting.
+Is it real and what exactly is it?
+Make no mistake about it, squirting is very real, however what we see in the movies is an overly exaggerated version of what actually happens.
+In this article we are going to explain as much as we can about the phenomenon known as squirting!

 Firstly, there are a few different types of bodily fluids produces by women prior, during and sometimes even after intercourse.

 Vaginal lubrication: this is a natural lubricant made by our bodies to get ready for intercourse.
 The amount of lubrication produced depends on the length of arousal and a number of medical factors.
 So the comment ‘wow your so wet’ and the understanding of that meaning you are excited and aroused is true, but that doesn’t mean that when you are not as wet you aren’t just as aroused.